 In the premiere episode of Glass Ceiling Gina sits down with venture capitalist Kara Frederick, a Silicon Valley native who has spent her career at the intersection of innovation and technology.
 Among others, she has worked at Goldman Sachs and with Growthpoint Technology Partners, and joined investment firm Reinventure Group as its first General Partner back in March.

-Glass Ceiling is a new fortnightly podcast from the team at Startup Daily looking to tackle the issues around diversity in the startup ecosystem in a way that inspires and educates the leaders of tomorrow.
+Glass Ceiling is a new podcast from the team at Startup Daily, looking to tackle the issues around diversity in the startup ecosystem in a way that inspires and educates the leaders of tomorrow.

-Hosts Gina and James explore everything from venture capital to gaming during their in-depth conversations with a range of high profile guests who despite their gender, race, disability, orientation have despite the many barriers against them, smashed through the proverbial glass ceiling paving the way for next to come.
+Hosts Gina and Mat explore everything from venture capital to gaming during their in-depth conversations with a range of high profile guests who, despite the varied barriers they have faced, have smashed through the proverbial glass ceiling paving the way for next to come.

 Gina Baldassarre has a habit of abbreviating every word in the english dictionary.
 That last sentence was not an exaggeration – we are considering a TLC reality show style intervention.
 Gina is the Head of Content at Startup Daily.

 Mat Beeche once auditioned for the role of the red power ranger.
 That has nothing to do with this podcast but he just likes people to know that fact about him.
 Mat also is the founder of Startup Daily.